The Intersection of Psychology with Technology

 - Support the development and use of positive and prosocial media and technologies

-- Support efforts to educate the public and professionals in media and technological literacy and digital citizenship
+- Support efforts to encourage the public and educators to integrate technological literacy and digital citizenship

 - Enrich and encourage the teaching, training, and practice of media psychology